 4. Pass up the grocery cart

-Walk on by the carts (aka trollies for my dear readers in the UK) when all you need are a few items.
+Those times you need only to pick up milk, bread or “a couple of items,” pass up the carts (aka trollies for my dear readers in the UK) when all you need are a few items.
 Surely you can carry the “few things” you need.
 Or get one of the hand-held baskets.
-The point here is that you won’t be buying more than you can carry.
+The point here is that you won’t be tempted to add morethan you can carry.

 5. Don’t dawdle